 - New Guinea, New Orleans, Nicaragua: All of these refer to coffee origins and types.
 New Orleans may include chicory coffee, in which chicory root is roasted and tastes like, but is not actually coffee, though there is also New Orleans coffee.
 Nicaraguan coffee is smooth with ‘mild and distinct acidity’, while New Guinea coffee is described as full-bodied, a little earthy, a touch of fruity notes, and with mild acidity.

-Organic.
 Organic coffee, like any other food labeled as organic, must be certified as being grown to organic standards and very low or close to free of fertilizers and pesticides in the growing process.
 While organic coffee is healthier for you, especially if you drink regularly, it definitely will come at a higher price.

-P: Puerto Rican, Processed.
+P: Puerto Rican, Processed

-- Puerto Rican: This coffee is not as well known as Costa Rican, but its ‘vibrant acidity’ and softly rich flavor.
+This coffee is not as well known as Costa Rican, but its ‘vibrant acidity’ and softly rich flavor.
 However, it suffers from inconsistency in both flavor and quality.

-- Processed: Chances are you’ll be dealing with processed coffee when you brew.
+Chances are you’ll be dealing with processed coffee when you brew.
 Processed coffee is any coffee that is ready to brew.
 The most common kind, wet processing, involves pulping the outer skin of the fruit.

-Quaker.
 This is a technical term that even a pro may not know, but it refers to a defect that causes some coffee beans to appear lighter in color.
 If you buy coffee that has uneven colors, chances are it might have this defect.

 Knowing the roast type and date is pretty important when it comes to ensuring you get the best roast per your preferences as possible.

-- Roast: Roast refers to the heating process to make coffee beans ready to brew.
+Roast refers to the heating process to make coffee beans ready to brew.
 It would be unusual to buy coffee that has not already been roasted.
 The darker the roast, the darker the color and flavor intensity.

-S: Single Origin, Speciality Coffee.
+S: Single Origin, Specialty Coffee

-- Single Origin: This term simply means the specified coffee comes from a place of single, rather than multiple origins.
+This term simply means the specified coffee comes from a place of single, rather than multiple origins.

-Tamper.
 Tamper is a term associated with a pestle device that is used to distribute and compress espresso beans evenly.
 Buying one can help improve the quality of espresso if you start with whole beans.

-Uganda.
 A lighter body and less complex flavor than other African coffees, it is known for its signature acidity.

-Vintage Coffee.
 Also known as aged coffee, it is held longer than normal in a warehouse.
 Your best bet for a brew like a pro is to avoid vintage coffee and only use coffee with a clear roast date.

-W. Washed, Whole Bean.
+W. Washed, Whole Bean